jjtolton/jjtolton.github.io/about.md

 has brought me.

-If you see anything on here that does't make sense or you have any question, please don't hesitate to reach out to me.
+If you see anything on here that does't make sense or you have any questions, please don't hesitate to reach out to me.